Skip to main content

 History & Origins

 Satanic horror is a specific branch of religious horror focused on the Devil as an active, intentional antagonist — not a metaphor for human evil but a cosmic intelligence dedicated to the corruption and destruction of humanity.
 These films presuppose a universe in which Satan is real, powerful, and interested in us.
+The form overlaps significantly with occult (the systems and rituals that worship him), demon films (his lesser servants), and possession (his most intimate violation) — but the Satanic horror film is specifically organized around the Adversary himself.

 Essential Films